dltj/dltj-blog/content/2021-06-23-digital-preservation-software.md

 Fedora used a bespoke method of saving digital objects as a series of files on disk, and the repository software provided commands to rebuild the repository database from those files.
 That worked for Fedora up to version 3.
 For Fedora version 4, some of the key object metadata only existed in the repository database.
-From what I understand of version 5 and beyond, Fedora adopted the {% include robustlink.html href="https://ocfl.io/" versionurl="https://web.archive.org/web/20201210204722/https://ocfl.io/" versiondate="2021-06-23" title="Oxford Common File Layout website" anchor="Oxford Common File Layout" %} (OCFL), "an application-independent approach to the storage of digital information in a structured, transparent, and predictable manner."
+From what I understand of version 5 and beyond, Fedora adopted the {{ robustlink(href="https://ocfl.io/", versionurl="https://web.archive.org/web/20201210204722/https://ocfl.io/", versiondate="2021-06-23", title="Oxford Common File Layout website", anchor="Oxford Common File Layout") }} (OCFL), "an application-independent approach to the storage of digital information in a structured, transparent, and predictable manner."
 The OCFL website goes on to say: "It is designed to promote long-term object management best practices within digital repositories."
 So Fedora is back again in a state where you could rebuild the digital object repository system from a simple filesystem backup.
 The repository software becomes a way of optimizing access to the underlying digital objects.